 Meet Our Team

-When you work with the Resource Development Network, you get a team of experienced Grant professionalS
+When you work with the Resource Development Network, you get a team of experienced grant professionals.
+See our credentials below.

 Since 2003, Matt has provided strategic institutional giving services to clients of the Resource Development Network, including the New York Council on Adoptable Children, All Saints Community Service and Development Corporation, Grace Van Vorst Community Service, GlassRoots, Asian American Federation of New York, Filipino American Human Services, ASPIRA of New York, and the Urban Justice Center.

 Matt is a former Program Director and Development Officer for non-profit organizations in New York.
 He founded and was Executive Director of a 501(c)3 cultural organization that presented film festivals, media arts exhibits, and international arts exchanges in collaboration with consulates, arts organizations, and festivals in more than 20 countries.
 He has an MA in Communications from the New School for Social Research.